Learning in repeated auctions: Adaptive bidders - Online learning to bid

 \section{Adaptive bidders - Online learning to bid}

 As mentioned above, the buyers were assumed to be myopic in the previous chapters (or equivalently, only present for one single auctions), a crucial hypothesis that should be removed, at least in online ads markets.
-We will on the contrary assume that a single buyer bids at each auction and that he can use these repetition to \textsl{improve} his bidding strategy by adapting to his unknown environment; there are at least two different aspects that can be learned sequentially, depending on where the lack of information lies.
+We will on the contrary assume that a single buyer bids at each auction and that he can use these repetitions to \textsl{improve} his bidding strategy by adapting to his unknown environment; there are at least two different aspects that can be learned sequentially, depending on where the lack of information lies.

 \begin{enumerate} \item \textit{Bidding without knowing its own value:} the bidder does not know the expected value it gives to the item but could learn his own value distribution, by gathering a new value sample each time he wins an auction.
-This is particularly relevant in online advertising where advertisers has to show ads to potential buyers to understand their propensity to buy a certain product (or at least, the propensity to click on an ad). \item \textit{Bidding without knowing the mechanism:} a strategic bidder does not know precisely the mechanism used by the seller (or alternatively, has few or no information on the other bidders valuation distributions).
-The bidder can sequentially and incrementally adapt his bidding strategy during the $T$ successive auctions to maximise his expected cumulative utility, hopefully achieving (almost) the same performances as if he knew the whole mechanism in advance. \end{enumerate}
+This is particularly relevant in online advertising where advertisers have to show ads to potential buyers to understand their propensity to buy a certain product (or at least, the propensity to click on an ad). \item \textit{Bidding without knowing the mechanism:} a strategic bidder does not know precisely the mechanism used by the seller (or alternatively, has few or no information on the other bidders' valuation distributions).
+The bidder can sequentially and incrementally adapt his bidding strategy during the $T$ successive auctions to maximise his expected cumulative utility, hopefully achieving (almost) the same performances as if he knew the whole mechanism in advance. \item \textit{Bidding with budget constraints:} a strategic bidder could have a pre-specified constraint that on the budget he can spend during the $T$ successive auctions.
+In this setting, at each round, he should bid (and spend some of his budget if he wins the auction) without knowing the exact valuation he will get for the future rounds.
+The bidder can sequentially and incrementally adapt his bidding strategy during the $T$ successive auctions to maximise his expected cumulative utility, without respecting the constraint on his budget. \end{enumerate}